 Avery Meets Chevy (a novella):

 Avery Barks has moved to the North Carolina mountains and, in her free time, works with search-and-rescue dogs.
 In this prequel to the series, we learn how Chevy came to live with Avery.
 There’s a thief in town, and everyone is surprised at who it is.
 At only 58 pages on my digital copy, I was disappointed at the abrupt ending.
-I’m glad it was free, and still is.
-I would have been upset to have paid for a book only to find it was so very short.
-You can get your free copy by clicking on the ad for Avery Meets Chevy below.
+I’m glad it was free; I would have been upset to have paid for a book only to find it was so very short.